j1wilmot/dagster/examples/experimental/nope_tutorial/README.md

 ## Customizing the platform metadata

 As a platform owner you will want to customize this for your stakeholders.
-Nope provide pluggability points for customizing manifests as well as invocation behavior, allowing your stakeholders to write manifest files and code in invocation target environments (e.g. scripts, notebooks, code in hosted runtimes), but allowing you to programmaticaly control the create of asset definitions.
+Nope provide pluggability points for customizing manifests as well as invocation behavior, allowing your stakeholders to write manifest files and code in invocation target environments (e.g. scripts, notebooks, code in hosted runtimes), but allowing you to programmaticaly control the creation of asset definitions.
+Manifest files are the interface between the platform owner and the data practitioner.

-For example, let's imagine that we wanted to automatically set the "compute kind" tag to be Python for display in the asset graph and, for every asset, make the default owner "team:foobar" if manifest did not specify an owner.
+For example, let's imagine that we wanted to automatically set the "compute kind" tag to be Python for display in the asset graph.
+Additional we want to make the default owner "team:foobar" if manifest did not specify an owner.
 But we decided that an asset author is allowed to completely override the field, rather than merge.
-This is the platform owner making cross-cutting business logic decisions in the platform, that she wants to encode in code.
+This is the platform owner making cross-cutting business logic decisions in the platform, that they want to encode in code.

 The first step is to create a custom subclass for your project.